LinyueWeng/Unsupervised-learning-in-sparsely-activated-convolutional-spiking-neural-networks-enabled-by-VDSP/README.md

 **Which model should I choose?**

-- Use `Ferroelectric_Tanh` (default) if your device data comes in the pulse-switching format described above (resistance vs. pulse amplitude).
+- Use `Ferroelectric_Tanh` (default).
 This model fits the upper and lower resistance envelopes using tanh curves, matching the hysteretic R–V switching behaviour of FTJ/FeFET-type devices.
-- Use `Ferroelectric` if you have already computed a normalised weight-change curve (ΔW vs. V), or if you want to fit an exponential-window VDSP model and use the co-design algorithm (§5.6).
+- Use `Ferroelectric` if you want to fit an exponential-window VDSP model and use the co-design algorithm (§5.6).

 ---